needsMoreCoffee/msgmaker/README.md

 # msgmaker
-I Ruby text message and email test script
+A Ruby text message and email test script for sending MANY of the same email.